LucileGB/P2_GARRIGOUX_Lucile/README.md

 The data is sorted in one csv file per category.

-You can set a delay between eacb book scrapes.
+You can set a delay between each book scrapes.

 <h2>Installation</h2>